Explore All Topics

 • Receipts for classroom expenses (for educators in grades K-12)

 Good luck and happy organizing!
 If you’re feeling overwhelmed, realize that getting organized is often the most difficult step in tax preparation.
+If you need a little more help, check out our printable checklist to help you ensure you’ve got everything covered.

 After you’ve collected the appropriate tax documentation, it’s time to start ensuring that you have all of the tax filing forms needed to file your taxes.
 Then, it’s time to file your federal, state and local taxes.
 Work with a tax pro at H&R Block to help you finish the process.
 Find a tax office you to get started.